Sheldon2016/COVID19Motif/README.md

 * To embed advanced features into the query.

 ## Datasets
 The code takes the **edge list** of the graph.
 Every row indicates an edge between two nodes separated by a comma.
 The datasets used in the paper are included in the  `data/` directory.
-Note that the protein-gene links are merged because it is a one-to-one matching.
+Note that the protein-gene links are merged because of the one-to-one matching.
 #### nodes
 `nodeID,nodeLabelID,nodeName`
 #### edges